TPlugins6189/Icons/README.md

 2. Go to workshop
 3. Press Shift + F1
 4. Generate All Icons (It will take a few minutes, do not close unturned)
-5. Start your server
+5. Start your homemade server
 6. Type /renameitemicons (It will take a few minutes, wait until it says "done")
-7. You can found the icons in Your Unturned Folder/Extras/Icons
+7. You can found the icons in 'Your Unturned Folder/Extras/Icons'

 ### Github
 1. Create your own repository.